cozy/cozy-banks/docs/services.md

 * Notifications (push & email)
 * Apps suggestions

+:warning: A [PR is opened](https://github.com/cozy/cozy-banks/pull/2077) to have stateful notifications, please check it before doing more work on notifications.

 It is bound to the `io.cozy.bills` creation only.
 The creation of `io.cozy.bank.operations` should be managed by calling the categorization service.
 See [the next